bcgov/mds/elastic/USAGE.md

 [MDS] - All Mine Event Tags: Activity By Event Type

 The first visualization below the Mine Event Metric visualization at the very tope is the All Mine Event Tags.
-The larger the font size, the more of this event occured.
-A maximum of 5 Cloud Tags are displayed here, representing the top 5 in order of occurence for the MDS site.
+The larger the font size, the higher the number of times this event occurred.
+A maximum of 5 Cloud Tags are displayed here, representing the top 5 in order of occurrence for the MDS site.
 The Mine View event will typically be the largest since a user has to view a mine before they edit, and because many users are not editing mine information they may be simply viewing it.
 Similarly, updating documents is typically going to be a lot smaller or not visible because there may be no document updated for a given time period.

-For the next 4 visualizations, the name of mines that have had activity are displayed.
-The top 5 mines for a particular type of activity are displayed, the cloud tags vary in size and the larger the name, the more of that activity that has occured for that mine in a given time period:
+For the next 4 visualizations, the names of mines that have had activity are displayed.
+The top 5 mines for a particular type of activity are displayed, the cloud tags vary in size and the larger the name, the more of that activity that has occurred for that mine in a given time period:

 Mine View Activity